Cerebral palsy

 What is cerebral palsy?

-Cerebral palsy encompasses a group of conditions.
-These relate to problems with muscle control and movement.
-They are the result of an injury to the brain before, during or after birth.
-There are a range of treatments available to help your child's development.
+Cerebral palsy encompasses a group of neurological conditions.
+They are the result of an injury to the brain that can happen before, during or after birth.
+Whilst there isn't a cure for cerebral palsy, there are treatments, medications, and surgery which can help improve a child's motor skills and ability to communicate with the world.
+Our consultants will discuss the the range of treatments to help your child and their development.

 Need to know